Plantar Fasciitis (Heel Pain) Treatment

 Is plantar fasciitis the same as a heel spur?

 • No, heel spurs are caused by the plantar fascia pulling on the bone and causing an adaptation to the bone over time.
-Often, they can be painless.

 Do cortisone injections help?